Lucyjpjones/lj-fscr/testing.md

 **10. Easily register for an account**

 A fully functioning register page where a user can enter their details to create an account.
-The user can access this page by clicking on the recognisable user icon and selecting 'register'.
+The user can access this page by clicking on the recognisable user icon and selecting 'Register'.

 <img src="readme/media/us-10.png">